cmecmetrics/example_cmec_module/README.md

-# Example CMEC Module
+# xWMT CMEC Module

-This is an example of a CMEC module that complies with the CMEC-MDTF standard.
-The module is called "CMECTEST" and contains two configurations: C1 and C2.
+This CMEC runs the `xWMT` water mass transformation analysis.
+The module is called "XWMT" and contains a functional test configuration.

 ## Installation
 Use git clone to obtain a local copy of this repository.
 Alternatively, to obtain a released version, go to the "Releases" section in the sidebar.